Live Event Date: 12/12/2024 | ||

 In early 2023, the Biden Administration implemented parole programs for Cuba, Haiti, Nicaragua, and Venezuela (CHNV).
 Beneficiaries are paroled into the United States for up to two years and allowed to apply for work authorization.
-On October 4, 2024, USCIS made it clear that there is no re-parole option for CHNV beneficiaries; however, this does not mean all beneficiaries of the program have no options.
-Which alternative avenues should attorneys consider for their clients before applying for CHNV?
-Moreover, what viable options should be considered for beneficiaries ahead of the conclusion of the two-year period?
-Our panel of experts will discuss the alternative options for CHNV clients.
+On October 4, 2024, USCIS made it clear that there is no re-parole option for CHNV beneficiaries.
+The second Trump Administration is expected to terminate these programs altogether.
+However, this does not mean all CHNV program beneficiaries have no options.
+Our panel of experts will discuss available options for CHNV beneficiaries.

 Featured Topics: